Korean hip-hop: Globalization

-The incorporation of trap music in Korean hip hop has become a major factor to its growing success overseas.
-Though less popular in his native Korea, rapper Keith Ape became a viral sensation in 2015 with his song, "It G Ma."
-The song is credited with helping expand Korean hip hop's audience abroad.
+The incorporation of trap music in Korean hip-hop has become a major factor to its growing success overseas.
+Though less popular in his native South Korea, rapper Keith Ape became a viral sensation in 2015 with his song, "It G Ma."
+The song is credited with helping expand Korean hip-hop's audience abroad.
 He has stated in a Complex interview, “It's important to me to be acknowledged by the birthplace of hip-hop culture and I'm thankful for everything that's happened.
 Many Western people who don't speak Korean now know the phrase ‘It G Ma’.”
 The following year, Eung Freestyle (응프리스타일) performed by DPR Live, Sik-K, Punchnello, Owen Ovadoz, and Flowsik gained attention with the help of Youtube's Music's Ad Campaign.

-Korean hip hop artists are continuously making a deliberate effort to expand their presence in the global market, especially in the North American Market.
+Korean hip-hop artists are continuously making a deliberate effort to expand their presence in the global market, especially in the North American Market.
 On July 20, 2017, Jay Park officially became part of Jay-Z's record label Roc Nation.
 He posted on his Instagram account stating, “This is a win for the Town, this is a win for Korea, this is a win for Asian Americans…” In 2019, MBC launched a new program titled Target: Billboard – Kill Bill.
-The show enlisted renowned hip hop artists to compete for a chance to collaborate with DJ Khaled.
-In doing so, the program's ultimate goal is for Korean hip hop artists to "kill the Billboard" charts.
+The show enlisted renowned hip-hop artists to compete for a chance to collaborate with DJ Khaled.
+In doing so, the program's ultimate goal is for Korean hip-hop artists to "kill the Billboard" charts.

 Criticism

-While most artists label their music as “Korean hip hop” in their lyrics or interviews; some musicians consciously move away from it by calling their music as just “hip hop.”
-Some artists confessed their discomfort in labeling their music as “Korean” hip hop claiming that they would rather have their music be heard as hip hop.
-These artists wanted their music to be placed within global hip hop and alongside what is currently being produced in America.
-Dok2, one of the most recognized figure in Korean hip hop scene, once mentioned, "We are sharing a global trend.
-It is not a Korean musician copying an American song, but rather sharing a musical trend as one of the many hip hop musicians in the world.
+While most artists label their music as “Korean hip-hop” in their lyrics or interviews; some musicians consciously move away from it by calling their music just “hip-hop.”
+Some artists confessed their discomfort in labeling their music as “Korean” hip-hop claiming that they would rather have their music be heard as hip-hop.
+These artists wanted their music to be placed within global hip-hop and alongside what is currently being produced in America.
+Dok2, one of the most recognized figures in the Korean hip-hop scene, once mentioned, "We are sharing a global trend.
+It is not a Korean musician copying an American song, but rather sharing a musical trend as one of the many hip-hop musicians in the world.
 I simply think of my music like this: Can I imagine this song being released in America and not just in Korea?
 Will people like it?
 Does it not drift away from the bigger picture?
-If we listen to it alongside what is topping the iTunes hip hop chart, does it fit there?
+If we listen to it alongside what is topping the iTunes hip-hop chart, does it fit there?
 If I look at other Korean rappers’ music, it does not fit at all.
 Of course, there is a trend that is uniquely Korean, but that is gayo.
-That is K-pop and not hip hop."
+That is K-pop and not hip-hop."